greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/config_params/guc-list.html.md

 The value of `other_seg_shmem` is the portion the Greenplum Database shared memory calculation that is not accounted for by the `shared_buffers` value.
 The `other_seg_shmem` value will vary based on the segment configuration.

-With the default Greenplum Database parameter values, the value for `other_seg_shmem` is approximately 111MB for Greenplum Database segments and approximately 79MB for the Greenplum Database master.
+With the default Greenplum Database parameter values, the value for `other_seg_shmem` is approximately 111MB for Greenplum Database segments and approximately 79MB for the Greenplum Database coordinator.

 The operating system parameter `SHMALL` specifies the maximum amount of shared memory on the host.
 The value of `SHMALL` must be greater than this value: